krassowski/jupyterlab-go-to-definition/README.md

 You can replace the key modifier for mouse click from <kbd>Alt</kbd> to <kbd>Control</kbd>, <kbd>Shift</kbd>, <kbd>Meta</kbd> or <kbd>AltGraph</kbd> in the settings.

 The plugin is language-agnostic, though optimized for Python.
+Initial support for R was recently implemented.
-Better support for other languages is planned (PRs welcome).
+Support for other languages is possible (PRs welcome).

 ## Prerequisites